AS OF JUNE 30, 2021, OUR COUNTY HAS REOPENED MOST SECTORS

 The Washington State Department of Financial Institutions has compiled a very detailed list of financial resources for residents to consider during this difficult time.

-PUBLIC HEALTH DEPARTMENT:
+PUBLIC HEALTH INFORMATION:

 The most up-to-date information on COVID-19 in King County can be found on the Public Health - Seattle & King County website.
 They have launched a new COVID-19 Outbreak Dashboard to track cases in the county.